-On May 30, 2013, the Company and Meeta Vyas, its Interim Chief Financial Officer, agreed that during the term of Ms. Vyas' service, she will be compensated on the basis of \$9,000 per month and 2,572 shares of Series A Convertible Preferred Stock, also on a monthly basis.
-Ms. Vyas is married to Anil Diwan, the President and Chairman of the Registrant.
+On May 30, 2013, the Company and Meeta Vyas, its Interim Chief Financial Officer, agreed that during the term of Ms. Vyas' service, she will be compensated on the basis of \$9,000 per month and 2,572 shares of Series A Preferred Stock, also on a monthly basis.
+Ms. Vyas is married to Anil Diwan, the President and Chairman of the Company.

 On March 3, 2010, the Company entered into employment agreements with its two executive officers, Eugene Seymour, Chief Executive Officer and Chief Financial Officer and Anil Diwan, President and Chairman of Board.
 Both agreements provide a minimum annual base salary of \$250,000 for a term of four years.
 In addition, Dr. Seymour and Dr. Diwan are eligible for an increase in base salary to \$275,000 if the Company consummates a financing with gross proceeds of at least \$5,000,000.
 Also, the base salary shall increase to \$300,000 for Dr. Seymour and \$300,000 for Dr. Diwan if the Company becomes listed on a national stock exchange.
+The Compensation Committee of the Board of Directors extended the current provisions of these Employment Agreements pending its review of the current industry compensation arrangements and Employment agreements

-As additional compensation under the employment agreements, the Company issued 71,429 shares of the Company's Series A Convertible Preferred Stock and shall issue an additional 71,429 shares of Series A Convertible Preferred Stock on each anniversary of the respective employment agreements.
+As additional compensation under the employment agreements, the Company issued 71,429 shares of the Company's Series A Preferred Stock and shall issue an additional 71,429 shares of Series A Preferred Stock on each anniversary of the respective employment agreements.

 On March 3, 2010, the Company entered into an employment agreement with Dr. Jayant Tatake to serve as Vice President of Research and Development.
 The employment agreement provides for term of four years with a base salary of \$150,000.
-In addition, the Company issued 26,786 shares of Series A Convertible Preferred Stock and 35,714 shares of common stock, and will issue an additional 26,786 shares of Series A Convertible Preferred Stock and 35,714 shares of common stock on each anniversary date of the agreement.
+In addition, the Company issued 26,786 shares of Series A Preferred Stock and 35,714 shares of common stock, and will issue an additional 26,786 shares of Series A Preferred Stock and 35,714 shares of common stock on each anniversary date of the agreement.
+The Compensation Committee of the Board of Directors extended the current provisions of the Employment Agreement pending its review of current industry compensation arrangements and Employment agreements

 On March 3, 2010, the Company entered into an employment agreement with Dr. Randall Barton to serve as Chief Scientific Officer.
 The employment agreement provides for term of four years with a base salary of \$150,000.
 In addition, the Company issued 35,714 shares of common stock, and will issue an additional 35,714 shares of common stock on each anniversary date of the agreement.
+The Compensation Committee of the Board of Directors extended the current provisions of the Employment Agreement pending its review of current industry compensation arrangements and Employment agreements